tsatsarisg/go-fit/README.md

 ## Running tests

-There are some unit tests in the `store` package (look for `_test.go` files).
+There are unit tests in the `store` package and elsewhere (look for `_test.go` files).
 Run all tests with:

 ```bash
 go test ./...
 ```

-If tests depend on a database, prefer using a test database or the project's test data volume under `database/postgres-test-data/`.
+If tests depend on a database, prefer using the `test_db` service from `docker-compose.yml` (it mounts `database/postgres-test-data`) or run a separate test Postgres instance.

 ## Development notes

 - Application initialization is in `internal/app/app.go`.
-It opens the DB, runs migrations, creates stores and handlers, and returns an `Application` struct.
+It opens the DB (using `internal/store.Open()`), runs migrations, creates stores and handlers, and returns an `Application` struct.
 - Routes are wired in `internal/routes/routes.go` and use handlers in `internal/api`.
 - Store implementations (Postgres) are in `internal/store`.
 - Utility helpers (JSON envelope, id parsing) are in `internal/utils`.